 We will focus on reducing risks for safety critical situations (e.g. mid-air collisions, grounding, evacuation, runway excursions etc.) through the enhancement of human performance.
 This requires addressing Human Factors aspects in relation to risk-based design of system and operations in a measurable manner.
 In order to do so, SAFEMODE will investigate past accidents, incidents, near-misses, reports, and data from everyday operations, including previously unknown uncertainties such as increasing levels of automation and increased number of drones in transportation.

-SAFEMODE Newsletter 1 is now published and available at the products section
+SAFEMODE Newsletter 2 is now available at the product section

-The SAFEMODE consortium would like to annouce that our first newsletter in now published.
+The SAFEMODE consortium would like to announce that our second...